dovecot/documentation/source/settings/advanced.rst

    :default: 1G
    :values: @size

-   If ``dovecot.index.cache`` becomes becomes larger than this, it's truncated to empty size.
+   If ``dovecot.index.cache`` becomes larger than this, it's truncated to empty size.

    .. warning:: The maximum value is 1 GB because the cache file format can't